 Pee Pads / Waste Disposal Supplies

 Being on a boat can really put a damper on your dog’s potty habits!
 Bring lots of paper towels, poop bags, and pet stain cleaner.
 If you plan on having your dog on the boat for long periods of time, you can train them to use pee pads or a patch of artificial turf while onboard.
+I personally prefer to use the Fresh Patch real-grass potty spot so I don't have to worry about training a dog to use a potty pad and it absorbs smells better than artificial turf.
+Plus, you can toss it in the yard waste bin after it's served its purpose.
+In my experience, it lasts about three weeks of continuous use.
 Flush your dog's poo or throw it away once you're back on land to keep our water clean!

 When first introducing your dog to their new potty spot on board, it's helpful to have a potty cue that tells them it's okay to do their business in a new area.
 You can teach your dog how to go potty on cue in just 4 easy steps!
 Make sure to praise heavily and give them a few treats after they finish doing their doody to reinforce going in that particular spot.